YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    /home/gtmuser/.fis-gtm/V6.2-000_x86_64/g/gtm.gld
    YDB>

 GDE, the Global Directory Editor, is a program used to manipulate global directories.
-GDE is itself written in M, and you can invoke it from the shell with mumps -run GDE (or, with the gtm alias, gtm -run GDE) or from inside the direct mode with do ^GDE.
+GDE is itself written in M, and you can invoke it from the shell with "mumps -run GDE" (or, with the ydb alias, "ydb -run GDE") or from inside the direct mode with "do ^GDE".

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ $gtm_dist/mumps -run GDE